Huguitis/aoi.js-documentation/src/functions/util/parseDate.md

 ---
 title: $parseDate
-description: $parseDate will slide multiple arguments depending on the arguments.
+description: $parseDate will return the date/time for the given milliseconds
 id: parseDate
 ---

-`$parseDate` will slide multiple arguments depending on the arguments.
+`$parseDate` $parseDate will return the date/time for the given milliseconds

 ## Usage